dbanks12/dotfiles/nvim/README.md

 ### Vim
 ```
 git clone
-cp dotfiles/vim/init.vim ~/vimrc
+cp dotfiles/vim/init.vim ~/.vimrc
 ```

 ### Vundle Plugin Manager
-This is a mandatory prerequisite for usage of the this `vimrc`
+This is a mandatory prerequisite for usage of the this `init.vim`

 Install Vundle:
 ```
 $ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```
-Then open vim/nvim and run the following to install all of the plugins that are used by this `vimrc`:
+Then open vim/nvim and run the following to install all of the plugins that are used by this `init.vim`:
 ```
 :PluginInstall
 ```

 ### Themes and Appearance
 #### Powerline
-Install Powerline for slick bottom/top bars and fonts that are enabled in this `vimrc`.
+Install Powerline for slick bottom/top bars and fonts that are enabled in this `init.vim`.
-The `vim-airline*` plugins and their configurations set in this `vimrc` require that Powerline is installed, but vim will function fine without it (there will just be some odd characters in the buffer and tab bars).
+The `vim-airline*` plugins and their configurations set in this `init.vim` require that Powerline is installed, but vim will function fine without it (there will just be some odd characters in the buffer and tab bars).

 ### Markdown Previewing
 Markdown previewing is an optional feature, and it requires another application to perform the actual previewing of the markdown file.
-The options supported by this `vimrc` file are `haroopad`, `google-chrome` and `chromium-browser`.
+The options supported by this `init.vim` file are `haroopad`, `google-chrome` and `chromium-browser`.

 #### Haroopad